 More details are available from Kaitlin Heatwole, peacebuilding and development coordinator, at 540-432-4450 or .
-Interested students can also contact Center for Justice and Peacebuilding registrar Janelle Myers-Benner.
+Already have your bachelor’s degree, and interested in a master’s degree?
+Contact the for further information.

 Accelerated MA in Conflict Transformation